bolilla/id_vision/src/02-01-Principles-of-identity-modeling.md

 - **Model reality**: Do not force identities to accommodate your model.
 Expand your model to accommodate them.

 - **Reading and reconciling over writing and controlling**: Watch the status of the identities and ask for information about why do they look the way they do.
-Do not try to impose restrictions until you understand the nature of the identities in a particular context. **TODO** link to the inner-outer company video and explain its principles.
+Do not try to impose restrictions until you understand the nature of the identities in a particular context.

 - **A static repository schema is never enough**: It does not matter how much time you take into analysing and understanding current needs of a system.
 When a system goes live and reality knocks to the door of the system designers, options are making reality fit into your model (which is discussed in its own principle), or helping your model fit into the reality.